Middle School Mathematics Endorsement

 - EPSY 446 (Characteristics of Early Adolescence)

-Arrangements may be made, on an individual basis, to substitute other courses (e.g., engineering calculus) for those listed in section (b) above; consult an OME advisor.
+Arrangements may be made, on an individual basis, to substitute other courses (e.g., engineering calculus) for those listed above; consult an OME advisor.

 The University can only entitle students for the endorsement if they complete the Bachelor of Arts degree.
 (Others who satisfy the requirements may apply for the endorsement directly to the state.)

-NOTE: Consult your OME advisor to be sure you have the latest information regarding certification or endorsement.
-Certifications and endorsements are always subject to the most recent legislation and regulations (i.e., there is no 'grandfathering').
+NOTE: Consult your OME advisor to be sure you have the latest information regarding licensure or endorsement.
+Licenses and endorsements are always subject to the most recent legislation and regulations (i.e., there is no 'grandfathering').